This is about the piece that shaped my year.

 I offer this to you

 No, not the whole journal entry.
-But a snippet of it.
+Just a snippet of it.

-I offer them to you, unedited, uncensored, and unfiltered.
+I offer this to you, unedited, uncensored, and unfiltered.

 Thank you for being here, for reading, and for witnessing.

 All I can do is move from where I am.

 Remember 10 years ago I realized that there were only a few regrets I had, and they all were about things I didn’t do.
 I reminded myself then that even when I tried and failed, or something didn’t work out, that I didn’t regret it.
 Because at least I tried and I knew.

 That’s what prompted me to get into real estate.
 I went in with the mindset that even if it doesn’t work out, at least I’ll know.
 I will learn things along the way.
 To try and fail will be better than playing it safe, always wondering in the back of my mind what if I had gone into real estate?